The Multiset Partition Algebra: Structural properties of the multiset partition algebra

+The algebra $A$, with respect to the anti-involution $\mathfrak{i}$, is called \defn{cellular} if and only if \begin{itemize} \item there is a finite chain of two sided ideals of $A: 0=J_{0}\subseteq J_{1}\subseteq \cdots \subseteq J_n=A$, each of them are fixed by $\mathfrak{i}$, \item for each $1\leqslant l\leqslant n$, the quotient $J_{l}/J_{l-1}$ is a cell ideal of $A/J_{l-1}$ with respect to the anti-involution induced by $\mathfrak{i}$ on the quotient $A/J_{l-1}$. \end{itemize} \end{definition} In the definition of a cellular algebra $A$, cell ideals of $A$ lead to some special modules $\Delta$ called as cell modules (analogous to Specht modules in the case of symmetric group).
+Further, cell modules enable one to construct all simple modules of $A$ (for detail see \cite{GL},\cite{KX}).
+The following proposition~\cite[Proposition 4.3]{KX} allows one to realize a cellular subalgebra of $A$ with respect to a choice of an idempotent in $A$.

-\begin{proposition} Let $A$ be a cellular algebra with respect to an involution $i$.
-Let $e\in A$ be an idempotent such that $i(e)=e$.
-Then the algebra $eAe$ is also a cellular algebra with respect to the involution $i$ restricted to $eAe$. \end{proposition}
+\begin{proposition} Let $A$ be a cellular algebra with respect to an anti-involution $\mathfrak{i}$.
+Let $e\in A$ be an idempotent such that $\mathfrak{i}(e)=e$.
+Then the subalgebra $eAe$ is also cellular with respect to the anti-involution $\mathfrak{i}$ restricted to $eAe$. \end{proposition} With the same hypothesis as in Proposition \ref{prop:idem}, if $J$ is a cell ideal and $\Delta$ is a cell module of $A$ , then $eJe$ is a cell ideal and $e\Delta$ is a cell module of $eAe$.
+(Utilizing these, Lemma \ref{lm:idem}, and Theorem \ref{thm:cellular} we hope to construct cell ideals and cell modules for $\MP_{k}(\xi)$ in the future.)